jhui/jhui.github.io/_posts/2017-03-18-Deep-learning-tutorial.markdown

 > In our model, we predict the number of dates for people with certain income and year of education.
 The corresponding values (the number of dates) that we found for each sample in the dataset are called the **true values**.

 ### Gradient descent
-**Deep learing is about learning how much it cost.** Step 2-5 is called the gradient descent in DL.
-First we define a function to measure our errors between our model and the true values.
+**Deep learning is about learning how much it cost.** Step 2-5 is called the gradient descent in DL.
+First, we define a function to measure our errors between our model and the true values.
 In DL, we call this error function **cost function** or **loss function**.
 Mean square error (MSE) is one obvious candidate for our model.

 $$
 \text{mean square error} = J(h, y, W, b) = \frac{1}{N} \sum_i (h_i - y_i)^2